 - 9.2Achieve financial sustainability through annual net surplus growth (before unrealised gains and losses) to 1% of income with targeted EBITDA (Earnings Before Interest, Taxes, Depreciation, Amortisation) growth from 3% to 8% of income by 2025 to cover annual costs associated with our capital investment programme.
 [FSD]

 - 9.3Grow student numbers (which underpin income growth), in line with the Global Relations Strategy 3, which includes targeted growth in postgraduate student numbers from 28% to 32% of total student base over five years and growth in non-EU student numbers from 15% to 18% by 2025.
 [GRS3]

 - 9.4Grow the value of philanthropy to the university as a method of diversifying our income stream.
 [TDA]

 - 9.5Continue to plan for a reduction in the university’s reliance on exchequer income and anticipate an increase in non-exchequer income from 60% in 2019 to 63% in 2025.
 [FSD]

 - 9.6Achieve a reduction in the student:staff ratio, from 18:1 in 2019 to 16:1 by 2025, and ensure that financial resources are prioritised towards delivering this goal.
 [VPO; FSD; DR]

-- 9.7Ensure net assets of the university are maintained at a minimum level of €800m over the period of the plan.
+- 9.7Ensure net assets of the university are, following the impact of Covid-19, restored to and maintained at a minimum level of €800m over the period of the plan.
 [FSD]

 - 9.8Continue to ensure that financing structures are optimised over the period of the plan and that we will fully comply with our banking covenants, maintaining headroom on minimum cash levels, gearing ratios and debt servicing capability.
 [FSD]